lenorakepler/basespace_import/README.md

 ## downloadReads

-Download all reads associated with a given run name or ID Unless a run_id is specified (see getRunIDFromName), automatically tries to match the run name to an existing sequencing run
+Download all reads associated with a given run name or ID.

+Unless a run_id is specified (see getRunIDFromName), automatically tries to match the run name to an existing sequencing run

 ### Python